AyushRaj07/JAVA-ATM-Interface/README.md

 # ATM Functionalities
 The program includes the following ATM functionalities:

-Check Balance
+1. Check Balance
-Withdraw Money
+2. Withdraw Money
-Deposit Money
+3. Deposit Money
-Exit
+4. Exit

+# Instructions

+Enter your User ID and PIN to authenticate.
+Choose from the menu options to perform different operations.
+Follow on-screen instructions for each operation.